gyaikhom/activitymap/README.md

   use to get the value to be used as heatmap value.
 * `colours`: Array of colours that should be used to represent activity intensity.
 This is calculated according to the heatmap value relative to the maximum heatmap value in the data set.
+These colours should be specified as a gradient starting with the colour for the lowest value, and ending with the colour for the highest value.

 If the config is unspecified, the following values will be taken by
 default: